phlillip/PlantIO/journal/_posts/2018-11-02-fmp-marketing-and-dissemination-plan.markdown

 <div class="flex">
 <div>
 <img src="/media/earned-owned-paid-media.png" />
-<a href="https://www.titangrowth.com/what-is-earned-owned-paid-media-the-difference-explained/">Source: Titan Growth</a>
 </div>
-<p>We are approaching our marketing using the strategy of paid, earned and owned media.
+<p>We are approaching our marketing using the strategy of paid, earned and owned media <a href="ref">[13]</a>.
 In order to get people to our website and online community, we need to use earned and paid media to push our segments.
 A strong SEO strategy is needed in order to gain earned media from organic traffic, social sharing etc which ties back into our content marketing element&mdash;writing articles for publications along with our own blogs.
 Sales funnels will be implemented to ensure our time is used as efficiently as possible.</p>
 </div>

 ### Customer Experience